-The 3GPP management system should have the capability to support different isolation and protection requirements for different types of management data.
+REQ-DATA-4 The 3GPP management system should have the capability to support different isolation and protection requirements for different types of management data.

-The 3GPP management system should have the capability to support provisioning of management data isolation policies.
+REQ-DATA-5 The 3GPP management system should have the capability to support provisioning of management data isolation policies.

 7 Possible solutions for Network Slicing Management Enhancements